-If you're ready to go home and not up for more, Return to your car behind the Boston Store.
+If Boston Store is open, you can buy a special treat.
+Your favorite ice cream fl avor makes the rectangle complete.
+When you are done, return to your car.
+The visitor center parking lot is not very far.
 Your answers in the boxes prove you've passed the test.
 Good job finishing the Sense of Boston Quest.